xAndrey22x/CustomGTApp/README.md

 - **Product to Photo**: One-to-Many.
 This relationship allows a single product to be linked with multiple photos, showcasing it from various perspectives and details.
 - **Service to Photo**: One-to-Many.
 In a similar vein, a single service can be represented by multiple photos, providing a visual narrative of the service process or its outcomes.
 - **OrderItem to Order**: Many-to-One.
 This facilitates the inclusion of multiple items within a single order, enabling a comprehensive customization package in one transaction.
-- **OrderItem to Product**: One-to-One.
-Each order item corresponds to a distinct product, ensuring specificity in purchases.
+- **OrderItem to Product**: One-to-Many.
+Each order item corresponds to a distinct product, ensuring specificity in purchases, also multiple products can correspond to different order items.
-- **OrderItem to Service**: One-to-One.
-Likewise, each order item can also represent a distinct service, allowing for detailed customization services.
+- **OrderItem to Service**: One-to-Many.
+Likewise, each order item can also represent a distinct service, allowing for detailed customization services, also multiple services can correspond to different order items.

 ## Implementation Plan